Potato Corn Chowder blends sweet corn with fresh basil and pesto for a hearty, creamy soup that’s easy to make and always a hit!

 Potato Corn Chowder Ingredients

-• Pesto.
-More on this ingredient below!
+• Pesto: More info below!

 Process shots-- Add corn, potatoes and onion to a large pot; sauté and then add seasonings; add garlic; add chicken or vegetable stock.